laprej/ROSS--/README.md

 By taking advantage of the above, ideas can be developed and tested more quickly and in a reasonably performant manner.

 The [Boost](http://www.boost.org) C++ libraries provide a splay tree as well as intrusive containers (which differ from STL containers which store *copies* of the data).

+NOTE: You may need to turn on some C++11-specific flags.
+Clang required this for a clean compile.